Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Evaluation Results

-We complement this manual analysis with a large-scale one using LLM-as-a-judge with OpenAI's o3-mini model.\footnote{\url{https://openai.com/index/openai-o3-mini/}} We first assess whether it can be reliably used to evaluate all six dimensions above.
-We therefore launch LLM-as-a-judge on the same 96 MPCs which were manually evaluated and measure human-LLM agreement via Krippendorff’s alpha \cite{krippendorff1computing} and Spearman's correlation (full details in Table \ref{tab:agreement_human-llm} in Appendix \ref{appendix:agreement}).
-While Spearman's correlation highlights a positive correlation between LLM and human annotator on all dimensions except for \textit{Addressee Preciseness}, Krippendorf's alpha results are less consistent.
-However, for both measures the two dimensions that show the highest agreement between human annotator and LLM-as-a-judge are \textit{Speaker Stance Consistency} (Krippendorf's alpha $0.78$, Spearman's correlation $0.76$ with $p < 0.001$), i.e. whether the speakers comply with the assigned stance when entering the conversation, and \textit{Speaker's Stance Evolution} (Krippendorf's alpha $0.29$, Spearman's correlation $0.25$ with $p < 0.05$), i.e. whether the speakers follow a logical and realistic evolution of their stance throughout the conversation.
-We therefore carry out a large-scale evaluation only for these two aspects using LLM-as-a-judge on 800 conversations (200 per model and generation strategy).
-Results are reported in Table \ref{tab:llm_judge_res} and, similar to the human evaluation, show that Llama3.1 and Qwen2.5 are comparable in terms of performance and that they are able to generate MPCs that present realistic evolution of speakers' stance with both generation strategies.
+We therefore carry out a large-scale evaluation only on the stance-based dimensions\footnote{We use LLM-as-a-judge also on the \textit{Speaker's Stance Evolution}, where correlation was still highly statistical significant.} using LLM-as-a-judge on 800 conversations (200 per model and generation strategy).
+Results are reported in Table \ref{tab:llm_judge_res} and, similar to the human evaluation, show that Llama3.1 and Qwen2.5 are comparable in terms of performance and that they are able to generate WMPCs that present realistic evolution of speakers' stance with both generation strategies.